HaitaiNg/Education/GoRuck/README.md

 # GoRuck Flag.

 This flag was designed and built by Haitai Ng for GoRuck Tough NYC 10/12/18.
-Constructed using EMT Steel conduit, this flag at 10ft x 3/4in, however the height can be re-adjusted to 5ft x 3/4in.
+Constructed using EMT Steel conduit, this flag stands at 10ft x 3/4in, however the height can be re-adjusted to 5ft x 3/4in.

 <img src="Photos/flag10ft.jpg" width="376" height="894">
 <img src="Photos/flag5ft.jpg" width=“376” height="894">